“The heart, like the stomach, wants a varied diet.”-Gustave Flaubert

 Sugar and spices are not at all friendly when it comes to IBS patients.
 Different sweeteners containing fructose such as sugar, honey, fruit juice, high fructose corn syrup or an alcohol sweetener like sorbitol, maltitol, or mannitol can harm the intestinal tract.
 Therefore, candies, chewing gum or any beverage containing these sweeteners should be avoided along with fruits containing sorbitol like apples, pears, plums, apricots, peaches, prunes, cherries and nectarines.

 Fizzy beverages and carbonated drinks like soda can make you feel gassy.
 Besides, alcohol also proves to be a culprit in aggravating IBS symptoms in some people.
 IBS is also experienced by some people after drinking caffeinated coffee, teas and soft drinks.

 In spite of the fact that dark chocolate contains powerful antioxidants, it may trigger IBS symptoms in some people and cause digestive discomfort.
 Hence, they should find a substitute for chocolates and other foods containing chocolate.

 Condiments make nutritious dishes more delicious but they have little to offer in terms of nutrition.
-In fact, some condiments such as ketchup, pickles, soy sauce, chutney and barbecue sauce are likely to aggravate IBS symptoms.
+In fact, some condiments such as ketchup, pickles, soy sauce, chutneys and barbecue sauces are likely to aggravate IBS symptoms.

-Routine is equally crucial in addition to proper diet for ibs suffering individuals.
+Routine is equally crucial in addition to proper diet for IBS suffering individuals.
 The time, type and quantity of food intake should be as consistent as possible.
-Apart from including this irritable bowel syndrome diet, getting enough sleep, quiet time to relax and relieve stress and regular physical activity are also key to success.
+Apart from including the above-mentioned irritable bowel syndrome diet, getting enough sleep, quiet time to relax and relieve stress and regular physical activity are also key to success.

 If You Enjoyed This Post, Sign Up For Newsletter